AKFAvatar

 - You are welcome to share copies of the software.
 For example you can put

 them on your own website.
-But please keep in mind, that you also have to make
+But please keep in mind, that you are not allowed

-the source code available then (for details see section 6 of the
+then (for details see section 6 of the

 - The license is quite long and complicated.
 But please read at least the